Danny Beard: Career

 In 2016, Danny Beard auditioned for the tenth series of Britain's Got Talent and reached the semi-finals.
 In 2021, they were a contestant on Karaoke Club: Drag Edition and finished in fourth place.

-In 2022, Danny Beard was announced as part of the cast of Series 4 of RuPaul's Drag Race UK, becoming the sixth bearded queen in the Drag Race franchise and the first to appear on one judged by RuPaul.
+In 2022, Beard was announced as part of the cast of Series 4 of RuPaul's Drag Race UK, becoming the sixth bearded queen in the Drag Race franchise and the first to appear on one judged by RuPaul.
 During their run, they won four main challenges, becoming the fourth contestant in the history of RuPaul's Drag Race UK to do so, and made it to the finale without ever being up for elimination.
-On 24 November 2022, Danny Beard was announced as the winner of the season, becoming the first bearded winner of any Drag Race franchise.
+On 24 November 2022, Beard was announced as the winner of the season, becoming the first bearded winner of any Drag Race franchise.

-In March 2023, Danny Beard appeared in the Channel 4 soap opera, Hollyoaks.
-In January 2024, Danny Beard appeared as a guest on BBC iPlayer / BBC Sounds The Traitors: Uncloaked.
+In March 2023, Beard appeared in the Channel 4 soap opera, Hollyoaks.
+In January 2024, Beard appeared as a guest on BBC iPlayer / BBC Sounds The Traitors: Uncloaked.

-On 8 March 2024, Danny Beard joined BBC Radio 1 temporarily to present their own mid-morning show on each Friday and Saturday until July, replacing Katie Thistleton who went on to co-host Going Home with Vick Hope and Jamie Laing.
+On 8 March 2024, he joined BBC Radio 1 temporarily to present their own mid-morning show on each Friday and Saturday until July, replacing Katie Thistleton who went on to co-host Going Home with Vick Hope and Jamie Laing.

-On 7 April 2025, Danny Beard entered the Celebrity Big Brother house as a housemate on the 24th series finishing second.
+On 7 April 2025, Beard entered the Celebrity Big Brother house as a housemate on the 24th series finishing second.

-On 1 September 2025, it was announced that Danny Beard would appear in the 2025/26 Pantomime Season, playing Carabosse in Sleeping Beauty at the Grand Theatre, Wolverhampton.
+On 1 September 2025, it was announced that Beard would appear in the 2025/26 Pantomime Season, playing Carabosse in Sleeping Beauty at the Grand Theatre, Wolverhampton.

+For his performance as Carabosse in Sleeping Beauty at the Grand Theatre, Wolverhampton, Beard was nominated as 'Best Villain' in the UK Pantomime Association, Pantomime Awards 2026.
+The production was also nominated for two further awards, 'Best Script' and 'Best Pantomime (over 900 seats)'.
+Although Beard did not win his award the production went on to win 'Best Pantomime (over 900 seats)'.

+In February 2027, Beard will play Paul O'Grady/Lily Savage in a new play Savage by Jonathan Harvey based on O'Grady's life at the Curve, Leicester prior to a UK tour and West End run.